Plant-Food-Research-Open/assemblyqc/README.md

 ---

-:memo: Note: If you are using your own data, please place it into the input_data folder.
-You will need to update the "input_files" value in the nextflow.config file to match the paths to your data.
-To include multiple input files, simply add ["NAME", "YOUR_INPUT_FILE"] to the input_files parameter, separated by commas.
-The "NAME" portion will be how BUSCO identifies your input file.
+:memo: Note: If you are using your own data, uou will need to update the "haplotype_fasta" value in the nextflow.config file to match the paths to your data.
+To include multiple input files, simply add ["NAME", "YOUR_INPUT_FASTA"] to the haplotype_fasta parameter, separated by commas.

-The nextflow.config file also contains the parameters for the BUSCO search which can be changed to suit the user.
-For example, if you wish to include multiple lineage datasets against which to test your data, simply add "YOUR_LINEAGE_DATASET" to the lineage_datasets parameter, separated by commas.

 ---